What Is Ripple and How Does It Work?

 What Teams Are Working on Development

-Having experience of working in top management positions in companies like AOL, Yahoo, and Dialpad, Brad is the current CEO and a member of BoD of Ripple.
+Having experience of working in top management positions in companies like AOL, Yahoo, and Dialpad, Brad is the current CEO and a member of the Board of Directors.
 He's in charge of defining the long-term vision for the platform.

-Being the original creator of XRP Ledger, David currently holds the position of Chief Technology Officer (CTO) at Ripple.
+Being the original creator of XRP Ledger, David currently holds the position of Chief Technology Officer (CTO).
 He's worked with WebMaster, NSA, and CNN.
 A respected name in the digital currency community.

-With a diverse background in turning great ideas into viable businesses, Kanaan is the Senior Vice President of Engineering at Ripple.
+With a diverse background in turning great ideas into viable businesses, Kanaan is the Senior Vice President of Engineering.
 He has experience from working at Quantcast and Yelp.

-Having experience in enabling tech companies to drive change in the financial sphere, Monica Long holds the position of Senior Vice President of Marketing at Ripple.
+Having experience in enabling tech companies to drive change in the financial sphere, Monica Long holds the position of Senior Vice President of Marketing.

-Being the lead of New Business Development at Google and Facebook Developer Network, Ethan is currently working as the Senior Vice President of Xpring at Ripple.
+Being the lead of New Business Development at Google and Facebook Developer Network, Ethan is currently working as the Senior Vice President of Xpring.
 He also provides investment and advice to tech startups.

 Eric van Miltenburg

-With more than 20 years of diverse experience in running operations, strategic planning, and business development, Eric is the acting Senior Vice President of Global Operations and Business Development at Ripple.
+With more than 20 years of diverse experience in running operations, strategic planning, and business development, Eric is the acting Senior Vice President of Global Operations and Business Development.

 Which Financial Institutions Are Invested in Ripple?